sourcegraph/about/blogposts/2021/tackling-the-long-tail.md

 Zoekt indexes repositories and stores the index in one or more files on disk.
 A repository contains a hierarchy of documents, such as source code, binaries, text files and so forth.
 At index-time [documents are added, one at a time, to the index builder](https://sourcegraph.com/github.com/sourcegraph/zoekt@6a4adda25a6c5a7c6612e309249420102c587b4d/-/blob/gitindex/index.go?L498-505)
 .
-Once we cross a threshold, currently configured to be 100 MiB, of input data, the builder [flushes the index to a file on disk](https://sourcegraph.com/github.com/sourcegraph/zoekt@6a4adda25a6c5a7c6612e309249420102c587b4d/-/blob/build/builder.go?L455-457)
+Once we cross a threshold of input data, currently configured to be 100 MiB, the builder [flushes the index to a file on disk](https://sourcegraph.com/github.com/sourcegraph/zoekt@6a4adda25a6c5a7c6612e309249420102c587b4d/-/blob/build/builder.go?L455-457)
 .
 This file is called a shard.
 For small repositories, there is a 1:1 relationship between the repository and its shard.
 Larger repositories, such as Kubernetes map to several shards.
 At query time, shards are treated independently.